-Effectively evaluate and manage programs, services and technical resources to ensure responsiveness to local needs, to enhance Harper's institutional mission and to support state requirements.
+Effectively evaluate and manage programs, services and technical resources ensuring responsiveness to local needs, enhancing Harper's institutional mission and supporting state requirements.

 Goal 3: Student Life

 Continue to build a community by providing programs and services that develop the whole student and promote participation and a sense of belonging in the collegiate environment.